nmarchet/New-Frontier/content/6-Religion, Philosophy/kenjitzu.md

 tags:
   - religion
 ---
-Kenjitzu, a martial art and philosophy practiced in the nation of Kamiah in the north of Meredosia.
-It is a philosophy focused on service and the Three Tenets.
+Kenjitzu is a martial art and philosophy practiced in the nation of Kamiah in the north of Meredosia.
+The philosophy is focused on service and the Three Tenets.

 ![[kenjitzu-sword-forms.jpg]]
 *A Kenjitzu disciple practices sword forms on a rooftop in Fairhaven.*